Jan Brueghel the Elder: Life

 He then travelled on to Naples after probably spending time in Venice.
 In Naples he produced some drawings after June 1590 which show his interest in landscapes and monumental architecture.
 He worked for Don Francesco Caracciolo, a prominent nobleman and priest and founder of the Clerics Regular Minor.
 Jan produced small-scale cabinet paintings for Don Francesco.

 Brueghel left Naples for Rome where he lived from 1592 to 1594.
 He befriended Paul Bril, a landscape specialist from Antwerp who had moved to Rome in the late 16th century.
 Together with his brother Mathijs Bril, he created atmospheric landscapes for many Roman residences.
 Brueghel took inspiration from Bril's lively drawings and small-scale landscapes of the mid-1590s.
 During his time in Rome Jan Brueghel became acquainted with Hans Rottenhammer, a German painter of small highly finished cabinet paintings on copper.
 Rottenhammer painted religious and mythological compositions, combining German and Italian elements of style, which were highly esteemed.
-Brueghel collaborated with both Paul Bril and Rottenhammer.
+Brueghel collaborated with both Bril and Rottenhammer.
 Brueghel also spent time making watercolours of Rome's antique monuments and seemed particularly fascinated by the vaulted interiors of the Colosseum.